johnnyhliang/workoutlogger/README.md

 # Lift Tracker

 Personal training + nutrition tracker.
-Built for me, by me (and Claude Code).
+Built for me, by me (and claude)

+works better for me than any workout app, no setup no bs, if you use it yourself ymmv

+as maybe i adapt to use this with less brainpower and time i may add features that make it more inaccessible but i trust you are good enough to make changes for yourself

 ## Quick start